 Darjeeling Mall, Chowrasta

-You talk to anybody who had visited Darjeeling and ask about great places in the hill town, the Chowrasta Mall will surely be one thing that will figure in the description.
-That's true.
 The Chowrasta or the Mall is the heart of Darjeeling town.
-Located on top of Nehru Road, this is a nice flat land where tourists and locals come to lounge in the sun, take a seat on one of the many benches along the periphery, have a cup of tea and watch the wonderful views of the mountain peaks and valleys all around, and of course, see people go by, kids play around and tourists do store hopping.
+Located on top of Nehru Road, this is a flat open promenade where tourists and locals come to lounge in the sun, take a seat on one of the many benches scattered along the periphery, have a cup of tea and watch the wonderful views of the mountains and valleys all around, and of course, see people go by, kids play around and tourists do store hopping.

-Mall is like the town center or the social center of Darjeeling.
+Mall is the town center or the social center of Darjeeling.
 This is where some of the old and heritage stores are lined up on one side, and there is open view on the other side that's fringed by pine trees.
-If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to come.
-Another thing that you won't miss here... there are lots of young local lads with their ponies offering horse rides to children.
-Many elderly tourists indulge as well.
+If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to go.